Skip to main content

 google_ads_device_targeting_set

-Toggle device delivery for a Google Ads campaign by enabling or disabling mobile, desktop, and tablet devices using bid modifiers.
+Toggle device delivery on a Google Ads campaign by enabling or disabling mobile, desktop, or tablet devices.
+Updates existing device criteria or creates missing ones to control where ads appear.

 Instructions